 - 10 Faculty mentors in Chemistry, Biochemistry, Material Science/Polymers & Chemical Education

-- Immersive bi-weekly boot camp focused on training participants in key concepts of technology-based companies
+- Boot camp focused on training participants in key concepts of technology-based companies

 Development of emerging scientific professionals is a key focus of the CheMIE REU program.
 REU participants will be exposed to a wide range of topics in the professional development course.
 This course will include topics such as scientific communication, applying to graduate school and jobs, being a scientist in industry, preparing CVs and cover letters, and ethics in research name a few.

 Integration of the REU participants with other groups at Texas State:

 CheMIE REU participants will be part of a unique and diverse environment which will allow them to interact with student researchers at Texas State University.
 Many of the CheMIE activities will be co-attended by different groups of research students at Texas State including students from Texas State’s societies/organizations including the Chemistry Club, American Society for Biochemistry and Molecular Biology (ASBMB), Society for Advancement of Chicanos/Hispanics and Native Americans (SACNAS), Society of Plastics Engineers, and Department of Computer Science NSF REU student participants.
 CheMIE REU participants will extensively network with aforementioned student groups as well as allow participants the opportunity to interact with students with different perspectives on research and academics.

 The CheMIE is supported by the National Science Foundation under Grant No. 1757843, and the Department of Chemistry and Biochemistry, College of Science and Engineering, and Material Science, Engineering and Commercialization Program at Texas State University-San Marcos.